Sitefinity/azure-blob-storage-provider/README.md

 # Sitefinity's Azure Blob Storage Provider

-####Since version 8.2 Sitefinity suuports AzureBlobStorageProvider out of the box.
+#### Since version 8.2 Sitefinity supports AzureBlobStorageProvider out of the box.

 Sitefinity's Azure Blob Storage Provider is an implementation of a cloud blob storage provider, which stores the binary blob data of Sitefinity's library items on Azure storage.
 This document describes how to use the provider.